ARMmbed/uvisor/docs/api/manual/UseCases.md

 To avoid memory fragmentation uVisor uses a nested memory allocator.

-### Top Level Memory allocation
+### Top Level Memory Allocation

 On the top level three methods exist for allocating memories for a process or thread:

 - One static memory region per security context as implemented by uVisor today.
 The allocation happens during link time and can be influenced by compile time box configuration options.
-This region contains heap, stack and the thread-local storage.
+This region contains the heap and stack memories.
 - After subtracting the per-process memories and the global stack, the remaining memory is split into a coarse set of equally sized large memory pages.
 For an instance it might make sense to split a 64kb large SRAM block into 8kb pool memory chunks.

 The recommended operation for a process is to keep static memory consumption as low as possible.
 For occasional device operations with large dynamic memory consumption, the corresponding process temporarily allocates one or more pages of from the memory pool.